opendaylight/docs/docs/developer-guides/distribution-version.rst

 ~~~~~~~~~~~~~

 The ``odl-distribution-version`` feature is currently the only feature defined
-in feature repository of artifactId ``features-distribution``,
+in feature repository of ``artifactId`` ``features-distribution``,
 which is available (transitively) in OpenDaylight Karaf distribution.

 RESTCONF usage
 ~~~~~~~~~~~~~~

-Opendaylight config subsystem NETCONF northbound is not made available just by installing ``odl-distribution-version``, but most other feature installations would enable it.
+OpenDaylight config subsystem NETCONF northbound is not made available just by installing ``odl-distribution-version``, but most other feature installations would enable it.
 RESTCONF interfaces are enabled by installing ``odl-restconf`` feature, but that do not allow access to config subsystem by itself.